twobob/MapMagic2Scripts/README.md

 **MapMagic2Scripts**
 Useful (mainly generator) scripts for MapMagic version > 2.1.8, Requires the paid for app Map Magic; Also the Spline, and Object, addons where noted.

+**STATE OF DEVELOPMENT: Utterly alpha.
+These are barely tested, never mind battle hardened.
+Pulls welcomed.**

 **Holes _Output_**

 Provides a way to directly pass a regular map output to be parsed like :  **HOLE** _0_ (BLACK) < _0.5f_ > (WHITE) _1_ **TERRAIN**